The Best Web Hosting

 If you have a business, you need a website — but you might not know how to go about getting one.
 Don’t worry, that’s normal.
 When Alaska Sen. Ted Stevens famously referred to the internet as a “series of tubes,” he was merely singing along with a chorus of confusion.
 Most people have no idea how the internet works, let alone how to build a website.
 It sounds complicated, too: Getting your business online means renting server space, building a website to store on that server, and wrapping it all up in a dot-com (or org, or net, etc.) domain name.
 Every single one of the 15,000 hosting companies we came across (really!) can help you do this, but the best web hosting companies also have excellent customer support, an intuitive and easy-to-use back end, and a reputation for reliability.
 And to be honest, quite a few web hosts fit that description.
-InMotion Hosting took the crown for Best Overall by doing it with just a little more class.
+InMotion Hosting took the crown for 2016 Best Overall web hosting company by doing it with just a little more class.

 Stevens was half right — the internet is a vast network of computers that are interconnected through physical means, but it’s more of a series of servers than it is a series of tubes.
 These servers are basically just big, powerful computers that all hang out together in data centers.
 When you go to a specific website, you’re really just downloading files from a distant computer.
 Theoretically, you could host a website on a PC in your living room, but that’s complicated, expensive, and probably not worth the effort.
 It’s much more efficient to simply rent server space from a company that has a lot of it.
 You know, a web host.

-How We Found the Best Web Host
+How We Found the Best Web Host in 2016

 If you’re not sure what you need, Shared hosting is a good place to start.
 You can always upgrade to VPS, Dedicated, or a custom hosting package later.
 Simply Googling a shared web host won’t get you far, though: There are thousands of companies leasing webspace, and at a glance they all look kind of the same.
 They aren’t — some companies specialize in only one type of hosting; some have poor customer service, are unreliable, or run on outdated technology.